Parameter-free Maximum Likelihood Localization of a Network of Moving Agents from Ranges, Bearings and Velocity measurements: Problem Formulation and Background

+We formulate our localization problem in $\mathbb{R}^p$ space.
+Practical relevant cases are $p=2$ for a bidimensional problem and $p=3$ for a tridimensional one.
+The position of node $i$ at time $t$ is indicated as $x_i(t) \in \mathbb{R}^p$, while anchor positions are designated as $a_k(t) \in \mathbb{R}^p$.
 Each node collects measurements with respect to its neighboring nodes or nearby anchors within a certain distance.
 Noisy distance measurements at time $t$ are represented as $d_{ij}(t) = d_{ji}(t)$ if they exist between two nodes ($i$ and $j$) or as $r_{ik}(t)$ if they occur between a node $i$ and anchor $k$.
 Noisy angle measurements between node $i$ and $j$ are represented as a unit-norm vector in the correspondent direction $u_{ij}(t)$.
 Similarly, noisy angle measurements between node $i$ and anchor $k$ are taken as the unit-norm vector $q_{ik}(t)$.

 The problem is, thus, to estimate the unknown vehicle positions $x(t) = \{x_i(t) : i \in \mathcal{V} \}$ given a dataset of measurements